Is Pain a Normal Part of Aging? A Physio's Perspective

 Clinically, I find the quality of our spinal positions and shapes - most commonly when sitting, is by far the biggest culprit, because it occupies so much space in this modern world.

+Think of the car, the computer, and the couch.
 Consider how you sit when eating meals or reading.
 How are you in bed using your phone?
+Where are you creating a specific hinge through your spine?

+If you don't sit much, great!
+What else fills that space?
 Do you constantly lean forward or bend over at work or at home?
 Are you lifting more than anything else?
+What spinal "themes" are sprinkled throughout your day.

-Remember, if your back isn’t in a good position those “thousand cuts” could be lethal given enough time.
+Remember, if your back isn't in a good position, those "thousand cuts" could be lethal given enough time.

 In this instance, "age-related" knee issues are commonly a consequence of how they've been loaded, rather than how long they've been loaded for.

+Interestingly, a lot of people have one "worse knee" despite both obviously being the same age.
 If this is the case for you, you may have accrued some subtle dysfunction above and/or below the knee itself - usually at the hip and ankle.

 A loss of surrounding mobility in these areas (often thanks to things like sitting habits and modern footwear) can force your leg to compensate at the knee as it tries to find a workaround.
+Over time, it's easy to blame the aging process when there might actually have been some covert mechanical dysfunction going on in the background the entire time.

-At this point, it’s important to acknowledge that there are obviously some real musculoskeletal changes associated with the aging process.
+At this point, it's important to acknowledge that there are obviously some real musculoskeletal changes associated with the aging process.
+Your peak strength, speed, reflexes and more will reasonably regress with age.

 But the key difference here is that we do not consider these regressions dysfunctional.
 Your fastest 100m sprint time may decrease but one of your knees shouldn't wear down "just because" in the process.